-- MORPC has created an internal database that tracks Federal grant applications throughout the region.
-This was created to help mitigate regional competition for these funds. - The United States Department of Transportation held a virtual application debrief session for the Rebuilding American Infrastructure with Sustainability and Equity (RAISE) grant program.
-MORPC was able to attend four of these sessions with members to better understand how Central Ohio can obtain these funds. - Assisted and coordinated with members on various federal discretionary funding opportunities coming up including: the Multimodal Discretionary Projects Grant program; the Rural and Tribal Assistance
+MORPC created an internal database that tracks Federal grant applications throughout the region to help mitigate regional competition for these funds.

+The United States Department of Transportation held a virtual application debrief session for the Rebuilding American Infrastructure with Sustainability and Equity (RAISE) grant program.
+MORPC attended four of these sessions with members to better understand how Central Ohio can obtain these funds.

-Pilot Program; the Reconnecting Communities and Neighborhoods program, Pilot Program for Transit-Oriented Development Planning program, and the Pathways to Removing Obstacles to Housing program.
+Staff assisted and coordinated with members on various federal discretionary funding opportunities coming up including: the Multimodal Discretionary Projects Grant program; the Rural and Tribal Assistance Pilot program; Pilot Program for Transit-Oriented Development Planning program, and the Pathways to Removing Obstacles to Housing program.